HardWorkingClyde246/Skin-Disease-Detector/README.md

 The best trained model is the best.pt file

-Or u can visit the following kaggle link: https://www.kaggle.com/tankeyu/btw-skin-disease-image-classification
+Or u can visit the following kaggle link and click run all: https://www.kaggle.com/tankeyu/btw-skin-disease-image-classification